shuklabhay/stereo-sample-gan/paper/main.md

-# Kick it Out: Limitations to Audio Representation Generation With a Deep Convolution Generative Network
+# Kick it Out: Limitations to Two Channel Audio Generation With a Deep Convolution Generative Network

+#todo: after written, rewrite everything with like the better clearer idea of like bigger differences of what is happening here that's more novel and new result or whatever- like the two channell gen not happening whereas specgan 1 channel works or whatever like figure out better whast novel here and whatever THEN can send it out to whoever whaytever

 Abhay Shukla\
 abhayshuklavtr@gmail.com\